heilingbrunner/vscode-hp42s-free42/README.md

 The `hp42s/free42: Encode Code` command generates a `*.hp42s.raw` or `*.free42.raw` file.
 These files can be loaded by `free42` or `DM42`.

-Depending on the setting `HP42S/free42.encoderGenerateHexFile` setting, the command will generate a readable hex file.
+Depending on the setting `HP42S/free42.encoderGenerateHexFile` setting, the command will generate a readable `hex42` file.

 Although the program size will be calculated and shown in the first line (`{ n-Byte Prgm }`).
 For some reason, the last ending `END` command is ignored.
 Real program size will be 3 bytes more.